ionson100/orm-1_21-/README.md

 <a name="persistence"></a>
 ##### The concept of persistence
+Attention!
+Attribute use: MapUsagePersistentAttribute, lengthens the execution of the select command.\
 To work with persistence, you need the type to be marked with an attribute:\
 ```[MapUsagePersistentAttribute]```\
 This allows the code to know where the object was received from.